Surja-Sanyal/Crowdsourced-Project-Selection-in-Tourist-Spots/README.md

 The simulation has used real life data from OPEN DATA BARCELONA at https://opendata-ajuntament.barcelona.cat/data/en/dataset/est-cadastre-carrecs-us and has been cast to the simulation settings using Python libraries.

-This repository contains all the source data, the cast data, the python codes for the simulation, and the graphs generated in the simulation.
+This repository contains all the source data, the cast data, the Python codes for the simulation, and the graphs generated in the simulation.